Garrett Baker

 Sociology and Public Policy

 I am a PhD candidate at Duke University in the Department of Sociology and the Sanford School of Public Policy.
 My research centers on families, inequality, and institutions of social control.
-I’m also interested in quantitative methods broadly defined, and my work draws especially from techniques in causal inference, demography, and structural equation modeling.
+I’m also interested in quantitative methods broadly defined, and my work draws especially from causal inference, demography, and structural equation modeling.